gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-integration-IntegrationRequest-gij-self-managed.md

 ## setType(String)
-Sets type of the Integration.
+Sets type of the integration.
 Available values are the following:

  * GITHUB - integration with Github.com
  * GITHUB_SERVER - integration with GitHub Enterprise